gSchool/boulder-g4-assets/gCamp/0045-quotes-refactor/readme.md

 # MVP Wireframes

-This is just a refactor story - so nothing here
+This is just a refactor story - so no wireframes

 Tracker Stories:
 ```